Getting Started

 Personal nodes: increase LoRa hop limit to 7.
 (Yes, really.)

-The network is actively migrating to MediumSlow.
+This network is actively forming.
 Not all infrastructure has moved yet.
 You may find it difficult to reach some parts of the network during the transition.
 Network status and help is available in the Discord chat.

 Legacy network settings (LongFast):